When it come to the question of if you should be using sex lube. The answer is yes!

-Having sex lube on hand, or even applying it early on during sex with a partner (or during masturbation), can eliminate distracting thoughts and allow sex to proceed uninterrupted.
+Having sex lube on hand or applying it early on during sex with a partner (or during masturbation) can eliminate distracting thoughts and allow sex to proceed uninterrupted.

 For many years, there was some degree of stigma attached to women using lube.

 The thought was that if she had to use lube during sex, there must be something wrong with her—maybe she wasn't turned on enough, or perhaps she just wasn't into her partner.

 Thankfully, using sex lube has been destigmatized for women today, and it’s widely accepted that the use of lube is a sexual enhancer for everyone, not the sign of some underlying problem.

 In a nationally representative US study of more than 1,000 women, most (65.5%) said they had used lubricant before during sex, with the most common reasons being to make sex more comfortable and pleasurable, to reduce pain or discomfort, and because it’s fun.

 It’s normal for women to use lube—and for it to make sex better.

 The same is true for men.
 A similar national US study

 of 1,014 men found that most (70%) had also used lube before and that the most common reasons they did so were to enhance comfort, have fun, be curious about it, or because their partner wanted it.